LukeMS/daimonin/trunk/client/make/win32/CodeBlocks/ReadMe.txt

 1) Install Code::Blocks (with MinGW compiler)
 2) Start the Setup.bat
-3) Dblclk on the Code::Blocks project file
+3) Dblclk on the Code::Blocks workspace file
-4) Compile and Run
+4) Build workspace